-As at the date of this Report for the year 2010 three Audit Committee Meetings were held on 8 April 2010, 26 August 2010 and 30 March 2011 respectively.
-The attendance records of each member of the Audit Committee are set out as below.
+As at the financial year ended 31 December 2011, two Audit Committee Meetings were held on 30 March 2011 and 29 August 2011 respectively.
+The attendance records of each member of the Audit Committee is set out as below.

-Members of the Audit CommitteeAttendanceIndependent Non-Executive DirectorsJesse Nai Chau Leung (Chairman)3/3Xiang Bing3/3Edward Shen3/3
+Members of the Audit CommitteeAttendanceIndependent Non-Executive Directors2/2Jesse Nai Chau Leung (Chairman)2/2Xiang Bing2/2Edward Shen2/2